MSCRATCH/PHPuControl_2.6.1/README.md

 *Installation*

-As there is currently no installation system available, manual installation is required.
-Here are the steps:

 1. *Database setup*: Insert the database credentials into the `config/config.php` file.
 2. *Create tables*: Create the necessary tables using the provided SQL code.
 3. *Create user account*: Sign up for a new user account using the registration form.